execreate/fastapi-supertokens-template/README.md

 ## How to use

 Make sure to mark the `app/` folder as source in your IDE otherwise you'll get import errors.
-And since all your code (except test) lives inside `app/` folder, you should import modules like this:
+And since all your code (except tests) lives inside `app/` folder, you should import modules like this:
 ```python
 from core.config import settings
 ```